Nootropics Guide 2026: Ranked by Clinical Evidence

 Lion’s Mane (Hericium erinaceus)

 Lion’s mane stands out in the mushroom-supplement world because it has a plausible and well-studied mechanism: it stimulates production of nerve growth factor (NGF), a protein critical for neuron maintenance and growth.
 Mori et al. (2009, Phytotherapy Research) conducted a double-blind, placebo-controlled trial showing that 3g/day of lion’s mane for 16 weeks significantly improved cognitive function scores in older adults with mild cognitive impairment.
-Benefits disappeared four weeks after stopping supplementation, suggesting an ongoing mechanism rather than a permanent structural change.
+Moderate evidence Benefits disappeared four weeks after stopping supplementation, suggesting an ongoing mechanism rather than a permanent structural change.

 Bacopa Monnieri

 Bacopa is an Ayurvedic herb with genuinely interesting memory data.
 A 2014 meta-analysis by Kongkeaw et al. in the Journal of Ethnopharmacology pooled nine RCTs and concluded that bacopa significantly improved attention, cognitive processing speed, and working memory in healthy subjects.
-The catch?
+Moderate evidence The catch?
 Effects typically require 8–12 weeks of consistent use to emerge.
 This isn’t a take-it-and-feel-it supplement — it’s a slow-building cognitive support.

 The proposed mechanism involves modulation of acetylcholine, serotonin, and dopamine, along with antioxidant activity in the hippocampus.
 Stough et al. (2001, Psychopharmacology) found that 300mg of a standardized extract (KeenMind®, 55% bacosides) improved the speed of visual information processing, learning rate, and memory consolidation in healthy adults over 12 weeks.
+Moderate evidence

 Dose: 300–600mg daily of an extract standardized to 50%+ bacosides.
 Take with a fat-containing meal (bacosides are fat-soluble).
 Common side effect: mild GI discomfort, which usually resolves by taking it with food.
 Some people report mild lethargy, so evening dosing may work better initially.